 - Usually single.

 - Size: 1-1.5cm.

 - Deeply set in flask shaped cavity, being wider at bottom.

 - Surface corrugated, rough.

 A group of tightly clustered plantar- type warts, commonly on the hands or soles of the feet.

 A wart that occurs on the genitalia.

-Homoeopathic medicines have immense scopes to treat warts successfully and to prevent recurrence.
+Homoeopathic medicines have immense scopes to heal warts successfully and to prevent recurrence.

-Homeopathy treats the person as a whole.
-It means that homeopathic treatment focuses on the patient as a person, as well as his pathological condition.
+Homeopathy heals the person as a whole.
+It means that homeopathic therapy focuses on the patient as a person, as well as his pathological condition.
 The homeopathic medicines are selected after a full individualizing examination and case analysis, which includes the medical history of the patient, physical and mental constitution etc.

-Consult a qualified homeopathy doctor for treatment of warts.
+Consult a qualified homeopathy Physician.
 Self-medication is not advisable.